-Previously, I worked as Project Associate for a Knowledge Transfer Partnership (KTP) at Bangor Business School.
-I also worked for four years as a Senior Stock Research Analyst and Index Supervisor at Russell Investments (now FTSE Russell), and undertook an Internship at Merrill Lynch in Illinois during the fall-out of the Global Financial Crisis.
+Prior to commencing my PhD, I worked for four years as a Senior Stock Research Analyst and Index Supervisor at Russell Investments (now FTSE Russell), and undertook an Internship at Merrill Lynch in Illinois during the fall-out of the Global Financial Crisis.
+I have also taught modules at the University of Dundee and worked as a Knowledge Transfer Associate at Bangor University.
 Outside of academia I enjoy athletics and am a keen road, cross-country and hill runner.

 PhD in Accounting and Finance, University of Dundee